algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 #### 2.3.1 Pink Frog

 - Occasionally, a pink "lady" frog appears on a log within the river.
-- Lady moves from left to right on the log she's on.
+- The pink frog moves from left to right on the log she's on.
 - To earn bonus points, players must jump onto the log with the pink frog and safely guide her to a home bay.
 - Successfully bringing the pink frog home grants the player **200 bonus points**.